 “I remember the lighting of the room the most.
 More than his touch, or the kisses, or the terror.
 I commented on it while he was kissing his way down my neck and into my nightmares.
 I had to say something to distract myself or else I would have started screaming at the thought of what he was doing to me.
 There was so much darkness, I couldn’t understand it.
 The blinds were open and the street lamps were right outside the windows.
 There should have been more light.
 Why wasn’t there more light?”

 “This isn’t how it’s supposed to be.
 I’m not the one who is supposed to end up with the boy who looks at me like I hold galaxies behind my eyes and solar systems behind my smile.
-I’m not supposed to have a forever with the boy who makes me feel like a supernova, bursting with light, every time his lips touch mine.
-I should not have ended up with the crooked-smiled, messy-haired boy who brings me to the edge of the universe and makes me believe that maybe there is something just beyond the scope of our understanding.
+I’m not supposed to have a forever with the boy who makes me feel like a supernova, bursting with light, every time his lips touch mine, who brings me to the edge of the universe and makes me believe that maybe there is something just beyond the scope of our understanding.
 Because I was never the one who was supposed to end up with something this permanent.
 And I should really just start counting the stars while I wait for this to pass.
 But, one day, I hope I run out of stars.”

 “I want more time than I’m likely given.
 I want more love than I’m likely to be offered.
 You see, humans have this habit, this tendency, to constantly hunger for things we know we really shouldn’t desire.
 And I guess that’s the reason why I love you.”